netrisai/docs/lag.rst

 * Aggregate more than one port per each switch (with or without EVPN).
 * LACP fallback is not sufficient and needs to be unconditionally disabled on the switch side.
 EVPN-MH will be deactivated in this case.

 Please note that a Custom LAG can only be created with one switch.
-However, if you add two or more Custom LAGs to a V-net, EVPN-MH will be automatically activated.
+However, if you add two or more Custom LAGs to a V-Net, EVPN-MH will be automatically activated.

 To create a Custom LAG go to Network → Network Interfaces.